Preparing a Case Report

 Figures and Tables

 - We highly encourage the inclusion of figures, photos, illustrations and tables.
+Please ensure there is consent forms submitted where appropriate from patients, and that all patient identifiers are removed.

 - Please ensure they are fully labelled with accompanying legends at the end of the manuscript after the references section.